Learning to communicate well is important in building healthy relationships.

 With the help from a parent or guardian, take a picture of your completed Happy Gram.
 Submit your picture below, along with your answers to the questions.

-All West Virginia youth of 4-H age* who answer the Circle of Friends questions by July 2, 2021 will receive a 1.5" square vinyl 4-H sticker.
-There will be seven activities in total, so make sure to collect all of the stickers!
+West Virginia youth of 4-H age* who answer the Powerful questions will receive a 1.5" square vinyl 4-H sticker, while supplies last.
+There will be six activities in total, so make sure to collect all of the stickers!

 yet turned 22 years old.